Konrad Martin: Life

 Konrad Martin studied first under an elder brother who was a priest, and later at the Gymnasium at Heiligenstadt.
-He studied theology and Oriental languages for two years at Munich under Ignaz von Döllinger and Joseph Franz von Allioli, then went to Halle where the famous Gesenius taught, and thence to Würzburg, where he passed the examen rigorosum for the degree of Doctor Theologiæ.
+He studied theology and Semitic languages for two years at Munich under Ignaz von Döllinger and Joseph Franz von Allioli, then went to Halle where the famous Gesenius taught, and thence to Würzburg, where he passed the examen rigorosum for the degree of Doctor Theologiæ.
 But he was compelled to leave Würzburg, and undergo the same examination in Münster, Westphalia, because the Prussian ministry forbade studying at South German universities and did not recognize their degrees.

 In 1835 he obtained in Münster the degree of D.D.
 Feeling an inclination towards academic teaching which the diocese of Paderborn was unable to satisfy, he entered the archdiocese of Cologne, and as a student of the theological seminary was ordained priest in 1836.
 Immediately after this he was appointed rector of the "pro-gymnasium" at Wipperfürth, and published, in Mainz, 1839, under the pseudonym Dr. Fridericus Lange, a sharp and forceful pamphlet against Hermesianism, written in classical Latin.
 The pamphlet created a sensation and caused Geissel, coadjutor of Cologne, to appoint him teacher of religion at the Marzellengymnasium at Cologne in the year 1840.
 In order to elevate the teaching of religion in the higher schools, he wrote a textbook of the Catholic religion, which appeared at Mainz in 1843 in two volumes and went through fifteen editions.
 It was used as a textbook in all Prussian gymnasia and translated into Hungarian and French, but later on, during the Kulturkampf, it was suppressed by order of the Prussian minister of education.

 Before the end of the same year he was invited by Bishop Dammers of Paderborn to become professor of dogmatic theology in the faculty of his home diocese, but Geissel requested him to remain in Cologne and made him extraordinary professor of theology at the University of Bonn, inspector of the local seminaries, and, with Dieringer, university preacher.
 In 1848 he became ordinary professor of moral theology and published, in 1850, the Lehrbuch der katholischen Moral which as early as 1865 had gone through five editions.

 In 1856 he was elected Bishop of Paderborn, and consecrated by Cardinal Geissel on 17 August.
 He became one of the most illustrious bishops of Germany.
 It was his first care to train effective priests.
 He combined his annual confirmation journeys with detailed investigations.
 He founded, in 1857, at Heiligenstadt a second seminary for boys and introduced the general examination for priests.
 In connection with ideas he formed in 1860 during the provincial council at Cologne, he founded with his own money a theological school at Paderborn.